Meta Platforms Inc.

 N/A — Meta's moat is network effects and proprietary social data, not scarce talent.
 AI tools have further reduced talent barriers for advertisers and content creators using the platform.

-Meta AI with persistent memory across FB/IG/WA/Threads creates a new cross-app bundle lock-in that didn't exist pre-2024.
+Meta AI with persistent memory across FB/IG/WA/Threads creates a strong cross-app bundle lock-in that didn't exist pre-2024.
 Users accumulating Meta AI memory, preferences, and interaction history across the entire family of apps face meaningful switching costs — the AI layer is the new bundling glue that makes the multi-app family stickier than the pre-AI era.
+With four billion-scale apps sharing a single AI memory layer, this bundling depth exceeds most enterprise SaaS multi-product integration.

 3B+ users' social graph, behavioral patterns, and relationship data is genuinely irreplaceable — the richest consumer dataset on Earth.